AviatrixSystems/Docs/HowTos/controller_migration.rst

 --------------------------------------------------------------------------------

 + This feature is being performed in the new controller.
-+ This feature mainly is to perform "One Click" then give/return EIP from new controller back to the old controller if user decides to revert the "Migration" process.
++ This feature mainly is to perform one click "Restore" operation under "Settings->Maintenance->Migration" tab to restore EIP from new controller back to the old controller if user decides to revert the "Migration" process.